rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 from obtaining unwanted access.
 This action results in a more secure environment that helps prevent you and your business from being compromised.
-Performing these basic steps and hardening the security on your server discourages bad actors and make them move on to a new target.
+Performing these basic steps and hardening the security on your server discourages bad actors and makes them move on to a new target.

 ### User management